heolin/funcrowd-dataset/data/hotel_review_sentiment/hotel_review_sentiment-summary.md

 Each category represents a different sentiment value adequate to the rating assigned in the review.

 ## Feedback
-Annotators were randomly splited into two groups:
+Annotators were randomly splited into groups.
+One group didn't recieved any sort of the feedback information.
-- The first group received a feedback information after each annotation.
+Other, received feedback message after each annotation.
 The feedback information showed if the correct annotation for this item.
-- The second group did not received any sort of feedback after the annotation.

 ## Test conditions
-This dataset was annotated in only one condition:
+This dataset was annotated in two conditions:
--`high quality feedback` - all feedback infromation was the same as the reference annotation
+- `high quality feedback` - all feedback infromation was the same as the reference annotation
+- `control group` - no feedback message displayed

 #  Licence
 Dataset is a property of https://datafiniti.co/